HicResearch/TREEHOOSE/doc/operations/DataLake.md

 As an IT Administrator, log in to the SWB Web App deployed in [Step 2 in the deployment guide](../deployment/Step2-DeployServiceWorkbench.md) using a SWB user account of type *admin*.
-Select menu option *Studies* on the left side and select tab *Organization* to locate the previously created data study *Dataset1*.
+Select menu option *Studies* on the left side and select tab *Organization* to locate the previously created data study, e.g. *Dataset1*.

 The data study admin can edit the permissions for the data study and in the example below the admin provided a researcher with read-only access to *Dataset1*.
 Note the